souenzzo/graal/docs/reference-manual/native-image/NativeImageHeapdumpEnterprise.md

 ```
 The heap dump will be available at the working directory while the application continues to run.

-## Generate a Heap Dump from within a Java Application
+## Generating a Heap Dump from within a Java Application

 The following Java example shows how a heap dump can be generated from within a running Java application using `VMRuntime.dumpHeap()` after some condition is met.
 The condition to generate a heap dump is provided as an option on the command line.